Veteran KPIX 5 Anchor Ken Bastida Announces His Retirement

 “I started Aug.
 1, 1990,” he said as he prepared for Tuesday’s broadcast.
 “We didn’t even have computers in the newsroom yet — only typewriters.
 I remember it clearly.
 I had the good fortune of working and learning from some really talented people.
 Remember, I had come over from KCBS Radio and didn’t have a whole lot of experience in TV.”

-Bastida’s last broadcast will be at the of the month, wrapping up a wonderous ride.
+Bastida’s last broadcast will be at the end of the month, wrapping up a wonderful ride.

 Along the way, he has been a calming voice in some of the Bay Area’s darkest moments.
-The heightened fear and anxiety following the attacks of 9/11, the 1991 Oakland Hills Fire, the crash of Asiana Airlines Flight 214, the 2014 Napa Earthquake and last year’s deadly VTA maintenance yard shooting in San Jose.
+The heightened fear and anxiety following the attacks of 9/11, the 1991 Oakland Hills Fire, the crash of Asiana Airlines Flight 214, the deadly San Bruno gas explosion and last year’s deadly VTA maintenance yard shooting in San Jose.

 “During the Oakland Hills Fire, I got picked up in the chopper and I believe we were the first news aircraft over the scene,” Bastida said.
 “The flames were unbelievable.”

+He also gave Bay Area viewers an eyewitness look at the major stories from around the country and world.

+Bastida reported live from the Pentagon in the wake of the 9/11 attack and went to the Middle East twice to cover the Israel/ Palestinian conflict.

-He’s also been there to chronicle the victories of the human spirit.
+He also has been there to chronicle the victories of the human spirit.
 Covering the paraplegic climber Mark Wellman as he scaled Half Dome.

 “Nine days on the rock waiting for him to top out,” he said.
 “It was surreal.”

-While the Giants were preparing for another post-season run at a World Series title, Bastida also fondly recalled covering the team’s 2010, 2012 and 2014 championship seasons.
+While the Giants were preparing this week for another post-season run at a World Series title, Bastida also fondly recalled covering the team’s 2010, 2012 and 2014 championship seasons.

 “The Giants winning the World Series in 2010, being in Texas when the final pitch was thrown, it was crazy,” he said.
 “And covering the victory parades live in 2010, 2012, 2014.
 So happy for the city and the Giants fans.”